JuliaAI/LearnAPI.jl/docs/src/reference.md

 Besides the data it consumes, a machine learning algorithm's behavior is governed by a number of user-specified *hyperparameters*, such as the number of trees in a random forest.
-In LearnAPI.jl, one is allowed to have hyperparameters that are not data-generic.
-For example, a class weight dictionary, which will only make sense for a target taking values in the set of dictionary keys, can be specified as a hyperparameter.
+Hyperparameters are understood in a rather broad sense.
+For example, one is allowed to have hyperparameters that are not data-generic.
+For example, a class weight dictionary, which will only make sense for a target taking values in the set of specified dictionary keys, should be given as a hyperparameter.
+For simplicity, LearnAPI.jl discourages "run time" parameters (extra arguments to `fit`) such as acceleration options (cpu/gpu/multithreading/multiprocessing).
+These should be included as hyperparameters as far as possible.
+An exception is the compulsory `verbosity` keyword argument of `fit`.

 ### [Targets and target proxies](@id proxy)